NicoleJaneway/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### HTTP GET

-The server and the web browser communicate with each other using the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol.
+The server and the web browser communicate with each other using [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP).
 The Network tab shows how the browser and the server communicate.

 When you reload the page (press the F5 key or the &#8634; symbol on your browser), and the console will show that two events have happened: